ElementAstro/atom-docs/src/content/docs/en/function/bind_first.md

 ---
-title: bindFirst Function Documentation
+title: bindFirst Function
-description: Detailed documentation for the bindFirst function in the atom::meta namespace, including helper functions, concepts, function overloads, and usage examples for binding the first argument of various types of functions.
+description: Detailed for the bindFirst function in the atom::meta namespace, including helper functions, concepts, function overloads, and usage examples for binding the first argument of various types of functions.
 ---

-# bindFirst Function Documentation

 ## Overview